General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - What number of Pirates of the Caribbean movies have been launched?

-- Pedro Pascal stars because the lead character wherein unique Disney+ sequence?
+- Pedro Pascal stars because the lead character during which authentic Disney+ collection?

 Answers